 - The Budget Control Act of 2011, enacted on August 2, 2011, increased the United States debt ceiling conditioned on deficit reductions to be achieved over the next ten years.
 The Budget Control Act of 2011 also established a twelve-member joint committee of Congress known as the Joint Select Committee on Deficit Reduction to propose legislation to reduce the United States federal deficit by \$1.5 trillion for fiscal years 2012-2021.
-The failure of the Joint Select Committee on Deficit Reduction to Medicare payments to providers of up to 2 percent per fiscal year.
-Although these reductions are scheduled to take effect on March 1, 2013, at this time it is unclear how this automatic reduction may be applied to various Medicare programs or the timing of when such reductions may actually begin.
-We expect that if such reductions were to occur, there would be a corresponding substantial reduction in our obligations to providers.
-Due to the uncertainty around the timing or application of any such reductions, there can be no assurances that we could completely offset any reductions to the Medicare programs applied by the Budget Control Act of 2011. - We are also subject to various other governmental audits and investigations.
+The failure of the Joint Select Committee on Deficit Reductions to Medicare payments to providers of up to 2 percent per fiscal year.
+Although these reductions are scheduled to take effect on March 1, 2013, at this time it is unclear how this automatic reduction may be applied to various Medicare healthcare programs or the timing of when such reductions to providers.
+Due to the uncertainty around the timing or application of any such reductions, there can be no assurances that we could completely offset any reductions to the Medicare healthcare programs applied by the Budget Control Act of 2011. - We are also subject to various other governmental audits and investigations.
 Under state laws, our HMOs and health insurance companies are audited by state departments of insurance for financial and contractual compliance.
 Our HMOs are audited for compliance with health services by state departments of health.
 Audits and investigations are also conducted by state attorneys general, CMS, the Office of the Inspector General of Health and Human Services, the Office of Personnel Management, the Department of Justice, the Department of Labor, and the Defense Contract Audit Agency.
 All of these activities could result in the loss of licensure or the right to participate in various programs, including a limitation on our ability to market or sell products, the imposition of fines, penalties and other civil and criminal sanctions, or changes in our business practices.
 The outcome of any current or future governmental or internal investigations cannot be accurately predicted, nor can we predict any resulting penalties, fines or other sanctions that may be imposed at the discretion of federal or state regulatory authorities.
 Nevertheless, it is reasonably possible that any such outcome of litigation, penalties, fines or other sanctions could be substantial, and the outcome of these matters may have a material adverse effect on our results of operations, financial position, and cash flows.
 Certain of these matters could also affect our reputation.
 In addition, disclosure of any adverse investigation or audit results or sanctions could negatively affect our industry or our reputation in various markets and make it more difficult for us to sell our products and services.